connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 ![full name | Mir-Hossein Mousavi Khameneh date of birth | Monday, September 29, 1941 (age: 77 years) place of birth | Iran](https://www5b.wolframalpha.com/Calculate/MSP/MSP26231c829dhdg9bea4c800005hee36e289b46hde?MSPStoreType=image/gif&s=39)
+> Mir-Hossein Mousavi Khameneh (born 2 March 1942) is an Iranian reformist politician, artist and architect who served as the seventy-ninth and last Prime Minister of Iran from 1981 to 1989.
+He was a reformist candidate for the 2009 presidential election and eventually the leader of the opposition in the post-election unrest.
+Mousavi served as the president of the Iranian Academy of Arts until 2009, when Conservative authorities removed him.
 #### Leadership
 ![official position | Prime Minister country | Iran